anfibiacreativa/anfibiacreativa/README.md

 https://www.microfrontend.dev

 that I use to spread knowledge about full-stack JavaScript development, micro architectures, composability, serverless and cloud-native.

+You may also want to checkout my recent video collection "What is JavaScript: Understanding JavaScript as a Non-Developer or Junior Developer Member of a Cross Functional Software Development Team" published by [O'Reilly Media](https://www.oreilly.com/)

 ➡️ I am currently very involved with initiatives that integrate API-First architecture patterns and tools, and portable interoperable runtimes, like WASI enabled Wasm.